SmartHub-Io/SmartHub-Docs/content/docs/howToContribute.md

 We love pull requests from everyone.

 > **The PR process applies to all repositories !!**
 > **All changes to [SmartHub](https://github.com/SmartHub-Io/SmartHub) or [SmartHub-Plugins](https://github.com/SmartHub-Io/SmartHub-Plugins) should be based from the `dev` branch.**

-1. Fork, then clone the repo.
+1. Clone (or fork) the repo.
+2. Create a new branch, please use the [gitflow naming](https://danielkummer.github.io/git-flow-cheatsheet/).
+    - e.g. "feature/addFeatureNameHere", "hotfix/addNameHere"
-2. Push your changes to your fork and [submit a pull request](https://github.com/SmartHub-Io/SmartHub/compare) against the dev branch.
+3. Push your changes to your branch and [submit a pull request](https://github.com/SmartHub-Io/SmartHub/compare) against the dev branch.
     Some tips:
-    1. Ensure the code is up to date __and__ all required pipelines are passed.
+    1. Ensure the code is up to date __and__ all required pipelines are passed.(if forked you won't see the pipeline results)
     2. Update the README and/ or documentation(SmartHub-Docs) - if needed
     3. Write tests.
     4. Write a good [commit message](https://chris.beams.io/posts/git-commit)
-3. Your pull request will be reviewed by the team and if everything is fine it will get merged.
+4. Your pull request will be reviewed and if everything is fine it will get merged.
 We may suggest some changes, improvements or alternatives.

 ## Get your Environment ready

 To develop on your local machine and contribute to any repository _([SmartHub](https://github.com/SmartHub-Io/SmartHub), [SmartHub-Docs](https://github.com/SmartHub-Io/SmartHub-Docs), [SmartHub-Plugins](https://github.com/SmartHub-Io/SmartHub-Plugins))_, just follow the steps below for the respective one.

 ### SmartHub